startach/ZM-BloodComponents/README.md

 ## Before merging

 To manage our development environment some automatic tests are triggered with each pull request.
 Run these steps locally to make sure they will pass:

 1. Fix code styling
    `yarn run style`
 2. Test [storybook snapshots](https://github.com/storybookjs/storybook/tree/main/addons/storyshots/storyshots-core)
    `yarn run test-donor` or `yarn run test-coordinator` (depends on which package you have worked on)
 3. If some test failed, it means the code changes effected the UI.
-    Make sure they didn't change any component that they weren't supposed to and update them with `test-update-donor` or `test-update-coordinator`
+   Make sure they didn't change any component that they weren't supposed to and update them with `yarn run test-update-donor` or `yarn run test-update-coordinator`

 ENJOY!